 As of each reporting period, all assets and liabilities recorded at fair value are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.
 Our assessment of the significance of a particular input to the fair value measurement in its entirety requires judgment, and considers factors specific to the asset or liability, such as the relative impact on the fair value as a result of including a particular input.
 We review the fair value hierarchy classifications each reporting period.
-Changes in the observability of the valuation attributes may result in a reclassification of certain financial assets or liabilities.
-Such reclassifications are reported as transfers in and out of Level 3 at the beginning fair value for the reporting period in which the changes occur.
+Changes in the observability of the valuation attributes may result in a reclassifications are reported as transfers in and out of Level 3 at the beginning fair value for the reporting period in which the changes occur.